apache/griffin-site/source/_posts/home.md

 ## Overview of Apache Griffin
-At eBay, when people use big data (Hadoop or other streaming systems), measurement of data quality is a big challenge.
+When people use big data (Hadoop or other streaming systems), measurement of data quality is a big challenge.
 Different teams have built customized tools to detect and analyze data quality issues within their own domains.
 As a platform organization, we think of taking a platform approach to commonly occurring patterns.
 As such, we are building a platform to provide shared Infrastructure and generic features to solve common data quality pain points.
 This would enable us to build trusted data assets.

 Currently it is very difficult and costly to do data quality validation when we have large volumes of related data flowing across multi-platforms (streaming and batch).
 Take eBay's Real-time Personalization Platform as a sample; Everyday we have to validate the data quality for ~600M records.
 Data quality often becomes one big challenge in this complex environment and massive scale.